-The surveyed sample of service centers employs almost 36 000 people and since the last year their headcount grew by 4,31%.
+The surveyed sample of service centers employs almost 37 500 people and since the last year their headcount grew by 4,31%.
 At the same time, 86% of member companies expect their headcount to further grow within the next 12 months.
-The average age is 34,6 years and more than 70% of employees hold a university degree.
-Service centers preserve lean management structure as only 9,2% of the staff have people management positions.
-BSCs also employ predominantly Slovak citizens; there are only 11% of foreigners among staff whereas those from the EU member states are in slight majority (52%).
+The average age is 35,68 years and more than two thirds of employees hold a university degree.
+Service centers preserve lean management structure as only 11% of the staff have people management positions.
+BSCs also employ predominantly Slovak citizens; there are only 9% of foreigners among staff whereas those from the EU member states significantly prevail.
 From the point of view of gender diversity, business centers employ more women then men (50,54%) for the second time in history.